 I've been a fan of Days of Our Lives since the age of 5, when I used to sit quietly with my babysitter while she watched it.
 I didn't totally understand the dialog, but I could sense that it was dramatic and exciting.
 Weekday television was limited in my house, and the content wasn't exactly kid-friendly, but between viewings at friends' houses and the occasional day home sick from school, I managed to follow along.

 Then something magical happened in the summer of 1993: Vivian Alamain buried Carly Manning alive.
 My younger sister and I were watching it one afternoon while my mom was out.
-When she got home and we summarized the plot, her curiosity got the best of her.
+When she got home, we summarized the plot.
+Her curiosity got the better of her.
 "I'll just watch until Carly gets out of that coffin," she said.
 We were hooked.

 Reilly's writing wasn't just bizarre — it was intricate.
 Even the subplots reverberated to every character in the show, influencing their relationships and creating new subplots.
 Reilly showed women rare respect by treating them as discerning viewers who deserved quality storytelling.
 He also set himself apart by appealing to their sense of humor.

 Within a few years, my afternoons filled up with boys who could drive and extracurricular activities, but my mom still gave me occasional updates on Marlena getting possessed by the devil and Kristen's identical sisters.
 That's right; she kept up with the show long after Carly got out of that coffin.